dolgovd/python/README.md

 7. **Scrap Bundestag** allows to get information about each member of Bundestag amd links to their social networks.
 Project goal is to get familiar with parcing though libraries *requests*, *beautifulsoup4*, *lxml*.
 [Deutscher Bundestag](https://www.bundestag.de/en/members) website is used as a source of information.
 8. **Code to Image** allows to convert a file with code into a picture. *pytoimage*, *pathlib* libraries are used.
 9. **Fina a Person** allows to find users accounts in popular social networks.
 Existing project *blackbird* is used for running the service
+10. **Face Recognition** allows to detect faces in video stream.
+Connected devices or video file can be used as input
+11. **Files Downloader** allows to download files from the Interner in automated manner based on selected parameters as resolution, licence type, etc.

 # SQL
 Folder includes SQL projects created in scope of self-learning
 1. **Data Selection** describes basic commands for work with tables and data extraction